 Yes.
 The College does not provide any towels for student use.
 Once again, these can be washed by students placing them in their laundry bag each week.

-Is there any further information available from the College about equipment needed or laundry arrangements?
+Is there any further information about equipment needed or laundry arrangements?

 Yes.
 More details about equipment required and laundry arrangements can be found in the Parent Handbook which is sent out to all parents in the months before they join the College.

-Will my child’s special dietary needs be catered for?
+Will my child's special dietary requirements be catered for?

 The kitchen and dining room does its best to provide a range of meal options to suit: the dietary needs of vegetarians; those holding religious beliefs – such as Muslims requiring halal food; those who have allergies or intolerances to certain foods.
 There is a clear system of labelling of meat, dairy products and items containing shellfish and nuts in the dining room.
 Further individual arrangements and needs might be able to be catered for upon request.
 However, it should be kept in mind that the kitchen and dining room caters for over 500 students plus 150-200 staff at times.
 Food will be different from that which some students are used to consuming back home while trying to cater for a range of international tastes and appetites.

-Will my child be able to cook at Concord?
+Will my child be bale to cook at Concord?